How Do I Get Started?

 Think of this article as a sort of "Table of Contents" pointing you to some of the the other articles that most apply to the new user who maybe needs to know something about (1) installing, (2) configuring, and/or (3) creating that first report.

-For many users, Jet Professional is already installed and configured before they ever need to start.
-So, let's save those first two topics for later in this article.
+Creating Your First ReportsFor many users, Jet Reports is already installed and configured before they ever need to start.
+So let's save installation and configuration for later in this article.
 For now, let's look at creating your first report - starting with the available Wizards.

 There is a lot of information about the Table Builder in our KB.
 Probably the best place to start is with some videos that walk you through an introduction to the Table Builder and using its simple interface to create some very powerful communication tools.